Trump, Democrats dig in ahead of meeting on government shutdown

 Democrats back other border security measures aside from the wall, and their two-bill package passed Thursday includes $1.3 billion for border fencing and $300 million for other border security items such as technology and cameras.

-Other federal agencies were also hobbled, including the Justice Department, Commerce Department and departments of Agriculture, Labor, Interior and Treasury.

-The partial shutdown also is straining the country’s immigration system, worsening backlogs in courts and complicating hiring for employers.

 In a Dec.
-11 meeting with Pelosi and Democratic Senate Leader Chuck Schumer said he would be “proud” to shut the government over the security issue and would not blame Democrats.
+11 meeting with Pelosi and Democratic Senate Leader Chuck Schumer, Trump said he would be “proud” to shut the government over the security issue and would not blame Democrats.
 He has since said they are responsible.

-Reporting by Richard Cowan; Additional reporting by Susan Heavey; Editing by Chizu Nomiyama and Bill Trott
+Reporting by Richard Cowan; Additional reporting by Susan Heavey; Writing by Alistair Bell; Editing by Bill Trott